mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/incident-response.md

 Based on our observation of how teams leverage Mattermost today, we believe there is amazing potential for us to be more intentional in supporting them.
 We will work towards making Mattermost the best collaboration platform for software operators by investing in these four areas:

-* Integration with monitoring, ticketing, and CI/CD tools to enable out-of-the-box experience most of the time while supporting the flexibility for customization
+* Integration with monitoring, ticketing, and CI/CD tools to enable out-of-the-box experience most of the time while supporting the flexibility for customization.
-* Workflow framework to enable inter-plugin communication and automate actions that can be tailored to your operating procedure
+* Workflow framework to enable inter-plugin communication and automate actions that can be tailored to your operating procedure.
-* Configurable slash commands to query data and perform actions on external systems from within Mattermost to keep information in-context
+* Configurable slash commands to query data and perform actions on external systems from within Mattermost to keep information in-context.
-* Channel data export and cleansing functionality to support analysis and reporting as well as meet compliance requirements
+* Channel data export and cleansing functionality to support analysis and reporting as well as meet compliance requirements.